imzjy/MiniHttpServer/README.md

 ==============

 ## Introduction
-Mini HTTP Server which can be embed in EXE
+Mini HTTP Server which can be embed in EXE.

-Writen in C#(.net framework 2.0)
+Writen in C#(.net framework 2.0).

 ### What we provide